gitpod-io/retired-gatsby-website/src/docs/index.md

 builds upon mature technologies such as TypeScript, VS Code, Webpack, and Node.js.

 This site provides all the details on how to use Gitpod and Theia.
-If you have questions or want discuss something, please join the [Gitpod community on Spectrum](https://spectrum.chat/gitpod).
+If you have questions or want discuss something, please join the
+<a href="https://spectrum.chat/gitpod" target="_blank">Gitpod community on Spectrum</a>.
 ## Architecture

 Gitpod.io runs in multiple Kubernetes clusters hosted on Google Cloud infrastructure in three different regions: